electricbookworks/electric-book-workflow/README.md

 | A first chapter   | `1.md`                    | `chapter`        |
 | A second chapter  | `2.md`                    | `chapter`        |

+If you don't set the `style`, the page will default to `style: chapter`.
+(So you don't need to ever set `style: chapter` in a YAML header.)

-Page layouts we've designed for already in the template CSS are:
+Page layouts we've designed for in our template CSS are:

 *	`index` for the home page of a collection
 *	`cover` for a front cover, which will appear in ebook editions